Pinterest hit by Russia-linked political posts too

 Pinterest, the social media site popular for sharing recipes, photos of clothes and inspirational quotes, also helped share Russia-linked political posts during the 2016 campaign.

-The internet social corkboard became a repository for political posts created by Russians operatives seeking to influence public opinion and promote divisiveness in the US, the company acknowledged Wednesday.
-The Russian operatives didn't post directly to Pinterest, but their messages found their way to the site after Pinterest users saved messages on Facebook and Twitter to their scrap boards.
+The visual bookmarking site became a repository for political posts created by Russians operatives seeking to influence public opinion and promote divisiveness in the US, the company acknowledged Wednesday.
+The Russian operatives didn't post directly to Pinterest, but their messages found their way to the site after Pinterest users saved messages on Facebook and Twitter to their boards.

 "We believe the fake Facebook content was so sophisticated that it tricked real Americans into saving it to Pinterest," a Pinterest spokesperson said in a statement.
 "We've removed the content brought to our attention and continue to investigate."